NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Modeling unresolved fluxes in a coarse-grained column model

-where $L_z$ is the vertical extent of the domain.
+so that the initial mean gradients $\pd{T_0}{z}$ and $\pd{S_0}{z}$ are preserved at the lower boundary.
 We write equations for temperature and salinity separately because we use the full nonlinear equation of state of seawater, and we cannot combine the two equations into a single one for buoyancy.